ai-systems-today/ai-systems.today.github.io/content/docs/development/index.md

 A fintech startup needed to scale its fraud detection system to handle a 300% increase in users.

 **Solution:**
-AI Systems Today's custom AI development team designed a modular architecture that allowed for seamless scaling of fraud detection models.
+AI SYSTEMS TODAY's custom AI development team designed a modular architecture that allowed for seamless scaling of fraud detection models.

 **Implementation:**